locationtech/udig-platform/docs/user/en/Feature Style Pages.rst

 Feature Style Pages
 ###################

-When the `Style Editor dialog <Style%20Editor%20dialog.html>`_ is opened on a feature layer the following pages are available.
+When the :doc:`Style Editor dialog` is opened on a feature layer the following pages are available.

 * :doc:`Cache`